pg-aws/cybercon2023-devsecops-workshop/README.md

 ### Use CodePipeline to deploy resources in Scenario 1-3

 #### Update CodePipeline
-1. Go to CodePipeline following [this link](https://ap-southeast-2.console.aws.amazon.com/codesuite/codepipeline/pipelines/iac-devsecops-pipeline/view?region=ap-southeast-2)
+1. Navigate to your CodePipeline in AWS console
 2. Click "Edit", then add a new stage after **Test** stage called "Deploy"
 3. create an Action Group
 4. Add an action in the Deploy stage using below details: